bayfrontmedia/bones-app/README.md

 ### Configure the app

-Update `config/app.php` as needed ([see docs](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/config.md))
+Update `config/app.php` as needed. ([see docs](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/config.md))

 ### Start using Bones

+You are now ready to begin building your application!

 At this point, Bones should be installed and ready to use.
-You can test this by running the `php bones about:bones` command.
+You can test this by running the console command `php bones about:bones`.

-You are now ready to begin building your application.

 ### Optional services